 Children's Day at COSI

 Each year in September, families from all over Franklin County discover the fun of science at Franklin County Children Services' Children's Day at COSI.
-Admission is free to FCCS familes, while general admission is available to the public at a reduced rate.
-In addition to the COSI exhibits, the event features prize drawings, stage performances from local entertainers and visits with local mascots and entertainment from local acts.
+Admission is free to FCCS families, while general admission is available to the public at a reduced rate.
+In addition to the COSI exhibits, the event features visits with local mascots and entertainment from local acts.
 Click here to view photos from the most recent event.

 National Family Week